davidecrociati/CDMO-project/README.md

 When solving using SMT, a model is compiled as a `.smt2` file and stored in the designated folder.
 Other solvers could then used by directly loading the model.

+### File Converter

+If presenting with new _.dat_ instances to parse into _.dzn_, `fileConverter.py` can be used by specifing the source and destination folder.

 ### Authors

 • [Davide Crociati](https://github.com/davidecrociati)